Preprocessing Documents

 Document Parsing

-task uses the docling library to parse various document formats:
+task uses the docling or alternatively the marker libraries to parse various document formats:

 from sieves import Pipeline, tasks, Doc